 To optimise the production plant and minimise the environmental footprint, we have developed a hybrid-protein factory.
-This hybrid-factory will process potatoes and faba beans and can then be operated all year long.
-The industrial potato is cultivated and processed during the European ‘potato starch season’ from August to April while the faba beans can be planted and harvested all year around.
+This hybrid factory will process potatoes and faba beans and can then be operated all year long.
+The industrial potato is cultivated and processed during the European ‘potato starch season’ from August to April while the faba beans can be planted and harvested all year round.

 To maximise the output of potato starch, a special, industrial-purpose potato is often used.
 With an unpleasant taste due to the high starch content,

 When the potato season is over it will then be possible to change the raw material input to faba beans.
 This prolongs the production time on the factory, thereby minimising environmental footprint while maximising yield.

 Faba beans are an attractive source of proteins, starch and dietary fibre.
 Low in common allergens and not genetically modified, faba beans offer a good alternative to other protein crops such as soy and pea.

 With this project, SiccaDania combines various entities and technologies of the SiccaDania group from project development in Denmark, equipment from the Netherlands to the construction of the evaporator in Poland.
 The latest equipment to be installed is an evaporator.
 The 85 T calandria is installed in place on the construction site in Croatia.

 The new factory is designed according to the SiccaDania: One-In-All-Out© concept.
 The setup for Croatia has been fully tested at our Innovation Centre in Birkerod.

 The ONE-IN-ALL-OUT concept focuses on the production of starch, proteins and fibre.
 This concept enables our esteemed business partners to: